VasilisPrim/ArtStore/README.md

 # ArtStore

-This is an web page about an art store
+This is a web page about an art store